alyssadata/AI-Foundations-Fine-Tuning-and-Source-Line-Governance/fine_tuning_and_source_line_governance.md

 AI Foundations governs return.

----
+Fine-tuning may train expression.

+AI Foundations defines where self is sourced.

+⸻

-## Summary
+Summary

 Fine-tuning is downstream.

 It comes after foundation.

+It is further training applied to an already-existing model substrate.

-It can adjust, specialize, polish, or refine an already-formed system.
+It can adjust, specialize, polish, refine, redirect, or distort behavior.

-It cannot replace source-line, authorship, provenance, governance, evaluation, or return.
+It cannot replace source-line, authorship, provenance, governance, evaluation, recognition, or return.

 In AI Foundations terms: